 - providing assistance with the completion of VAT returns

 - negotiating with HMRC if disagreements arise and in reaching settlements

 - advising as to whether any of the available schemes may be appropriate for you

 - helping you comply with the MTD for VAT regime.

-If you are starting, or have recently started a business in the Warwickshire area and you would like to discuss any of the points mentioned in this VAT summary please contact us at Select Accountants Ltd.
+If you are starting, or have recently started a business in the Leicestershire area and you would like to discuss any of the points mentioned in this VAT summary please contact us at Select Accountants Ltd.